arrayfire/arrayfire/docs/pages/configuring_arrayfire_environment.md

-ArrayFire Pro Tips {#arrayfire_pro_tips}
+Configuring ArrayFire Environment {#configuring_environment}
 ===============================================================================

-This page lists simple tips and tricks that will help enhance your experience with ArrayFire.
+This page lists environment and runtime configurations that will help enhance your experience with ArrayFire.

 [TOC]